OlekSt/MilestoneProjectOne/README.md

 #### Acknowledgements

 1. Idea about the central part of the website 1/3 & 2/3 taken from the "First CV" tutorial of the course.
+2. Idea about the hero image + animation, plus some code is from the Love Running tutorial of this course.
+3. Navbar code is taken from Bootstrap.